allegravia/tutorial-cytoscape/tutorials/4 - analysing genomic data with Cytoscape.md

 - Click on the *miRNA.name* column and set this column as the *key* column (this column will be used to map annotations to network nodes).
 - Click on OK.
 This will import all of the data in the spreadsheet and associate each row with the corresponding node.
 (Check import results in the Node Table Panel - that is the bottom right panel, below network view).

+#Question:
-# #1115 Do all nodes in the network have values in the logFC column shown in the Node Table panel?
+#1115 Do all nodes in the network have values in the logFC column shown in the Node Table panel?
 Why?

 ---